For Immediate Release: April 12, 2021

-CONCORD, NH – Six bills related to the New Hampshire Retirement System (NHRS, the retirement system) have been passed by the N.H.
+CONCORD, NH – Two bills related to the New Hampshire Retirement System (NHRS, the retirement system) have been passed by the N.H.
 House of Representatives in the current legislative session and have crossed over to the N.H.
 Senate for further action.
-In addition, one bill was passed by the Senate and sent to the House.
+In addition, one bill has been passed by both the House and Senate and will be sent to the Governor.

-Crossover day, which was April 4 this year, is the deadline for all House bills – excluding budget bills – to go to the Senate and all Senate bills to go to the House.
+House crossover day, which was April 9 this year, was the deadline for all House bills to go to the Senate.
+Senate crossover day was April 1 and no Senate bills related to NHRS were passed this year.
 Not all bills that cross over will be enacted into law.
 To become law, legislation must be agreed to by majorities in both the House and Senate, after which it is sent to the Governor, who may veto the bill, sign it into law, or let it become law without a signature.

-Other bills adopted by the House and Senate are:
+The bill adopted by the House and Senate is:

-Additional information on all 2019 NHRS-related legislation is compiled on the NHRS Legislative Updates page.
-From this page, you can click on the bill numbers to go directly to the “bill docket” pages on the New Hampshire General Court website for additional details, including the current status of a bill, upcoming hearings (if any), and links to the full text.
+An additional eight bills related to NHRS have been killed, tabled, or retained in committee by the House or Senate and no further action is expected on these bills in the 2021 legislative session.
+Additional information on all 2021 NHRS-related legislation is compiled on the NHRS Legislative Updates page.
+From this page, users can click on the bill number to go directly to the “bill docket” pages on the New Hampshire General Court website for additional details, including the current status of a bill, upcoming hearings (if any), and links to the full text.

 NHRS provides retirement, disability, and death benefits to its eligible members and their beneficiaries.
-The State of New Hampshire and nearly 470 local government employers participate in NHRS for their employees, teachers, firefighters, and police officers.
-NHRS has approximately 48,000 active members and 37,000 pension recipients.
+The State of New Hampshire and more than 460 local government employers participate in NHRS for their employees, teachers, firefighters, and police officers.
+NHRS has more than 48,000 active members and 39,000 benefit recipients.
 NHRS administers a defined benefit plan qualified as a tax-exempt entity under sections 401(a) and 501(a) of the Internal Revenue Code.

 # # #